indra-labs/indra/doc/whitepaper.md

 The message segments are randomly positioned in the payload and obscure the sequence point of each participant's message in the process.

 In this way, a user pays for a voucher, and receives it without there being a direct trace either in the message forwarding or the ordering of lightning payments.
-The base of the fee size is a random amount excess and at the end part of Alice's original forward payment goes back.
+The base of the fee size is a random amount excess, between 2 and 3x and at the end part of Alice's original forward payment goes back.